12.4 Quadratic and Quadratically Constrained Optimization¶

 - usually the modeler can do a better reformulation than the automatic method because the modeler can exploit the knowledge of the problem at hand.

 To summarize we recommend to formulate quadratic problems and in particular quadratically constrained problems directly in conic form.

 12.4.2 Duality for Quadratic and Quadratically Constrained Optimization¶

-A certificate of dual infeasibility is a feasible solution to the problem (12.6) together with an additional constraint
+The certificate of dual infeasibility is a solution to the problem (12.6) together with an additional constraint

 such that the objective value is strictly negative.